zzehli/study-notes/non-web notes.md

 * Simplicity is Complicated
 # Tools
 ## GraphQL
-* Think of it as a structured way of making REST calls: these queries are specific to your application, not to the database that holds your data.
+* Think of it as a structured way of making REST calls: these queries are specific to your application, not to the database.
 * In an application query language, you ask for things like "Person in age group teens" and not "SELECT * FROM people WHERE age > 12 AND age < 20".
 The former is how clients ask for data from the server, and the latter is how the server might fetch that data - and clients don't need to know about that. (https://medium.com/apollo-stack/how-do-i-graphql-2fcabfc94a01)
+*
 * mutation and query: https://graphql.org/learn/queries/#operation-name https://www.apollographql.com/docs/apollo-server/schema/schema#the-query-type

 ## Postgres